iyxan23/Iyxan23-old/README.md

 - I’m one of the member in [ThatCakeID](https://github.com/ThatCakeID)
 - My country is Indonesia :indonesia:
 - My email: nurihsanalghifari@gmail.com
+- My goal is to know how an operating system works

 **My Skills:** (Ranked from experiences)